ClaudiaInSweden/train-your-brain/README.md

 The color scheme was selected as it is calm and doesn't distract the user from the images that shall be matched.

-Typography was selected due to its playful character.
+Typography was selected due to its good readability on both small and large screens.

-Font used: "Indie Flower" from [Google Fonts](https://fonts.google.com/).
+Font used: "Hammersmith One" from [Google Fonts](https://fonts.google.com/).

 ## Technology

-- IDE: Code Anywhere
+- IDE: GitPod
 - Repository: GitHub
 - Image editor: SnagIt
 - Image converter: [Birme](<https://www.birme.net/>)